New Year, New You: 7 Everyday Winter Habits That Could Be Sabotaging Your Hair and Scalp Health

 New Year reset:

-Support scalp and hair health from within by prioritising balanced meals that include lean protein, leafy greens, whole grains, nuts, seeds, and oily fish.
-Hydration is equally important, even when thirst signals are reduced in cold weather.
+Support hair from within.
+Prioritise lean protein, leafy greens, whole grains, nuts, seeds, and oily fish.
+Also, drink enough water, even if you feel less thirsty in cold weather.

 4. Low Vitamin D Levels

-Vitamin D plays a significant role in regulating the hair growth cycle.
-In the UK, reduced daylight hours during winter mean vitamin D deficiency is extremely common.
+Additionally, vitamin D plays an important role in regulating the hair growth cycle.
+During UK winters, reduced daylight makes deficiency common.

-Low levels may push more hair follicles into the resting (shedding) phase, making hair fall appear sudden or excessive.
+When vitamin D levels drop, more follicles may shift into the resting (shedding) phase.
+Consequently, hair fall can appear sudden or excessive.

 New Year reset: